Incremental Modular Design

 Incremental modular design breaks large-scale projects into small, independent modules.
 Each module adds or improves functions to reach a larger goal.

 This approach to project management allows for easier maintenance and scalability because every module is developed and tested on its own before integration.
-Each of these modules builds on the success or failure of the others to solve complex problems, piece by piece.
+Each of these modules builds on the success or failure of the others to solve complex problems, piece by piece, which aligns with principles of sustainable design.

 We can adapt to different social and technical conditions when we have a clear goal and use multiple smaller projects divided into standalone modules.